peterramsing/personal-site/_posts/2016-10-30-read-beyond-yourself.md

 excerpt_separator: <!--more-->
 ---

 My mom did a lot of things right; I am so blessed by her.
-I was reading a book this evening, [The Essential Wooden](http://amzn.to/2f83ZGH), and something hit me and hit me hard. ...and something I realize my mom, whether she knew it or not, was doing very, very right.
-She got me books I wasn't ready to read.
+I was reading a book this evening, [The Essential Wooden](http://amzn.to/2f83ZGH), and something hit me and hit me hard. ...and something I realize my mom, whether she knew it or not, was doing very, very right: She got me books I wasn't ready to read.

 > Have a few books on your bookshelf you're not ready for.
 One day, maybe not tomorrow, you'll be ready for them...and when you are you'll be glad they are there.